adelcambre/rubykaigi-2011/02_soa/soa_slides.md

 # Each piece can be deployed separately

 !SLIDE
-# Different Teams can work on different services
+# Different teams can work on different services

 !SLIDE
 # Engine Yard Architecture
 ![](ey_arch.png)

 !SLIDE
 # But how do we test?